KatherineMichel/digital-commonplace/README.md

 https://www.digitalocean.com/community/pages/write-for-digitalocean
 Traversy Media
 https://twitter.com/traversymedia/status/1280879879169458177 | Brad Traversy on Twitter: "I am taking submissions on projects to be turned into tutorials (credit given) If interested, email projects@traversymedia.com with project description, github repo and URL (if live) Only projects that would make good tutorials (clear code, not too large, etc)" / Twitter

+http://www.paulgraham.com/talk.html | Write Like You Talk
+https://twitter.com/techgirl1908/status/1291059727447687168 | Angie Jones on Twitter: "My technical writing course has been one of the most valuable parts of my CS education.
+I use that way more than anything I learned in Calculus or Data Structures. https://t.co/wS5J2zGjvS" / Twitter

 https://www.writethedocs.org